-The Uhlenbrock Intellibox can also be controlled directly through it's serial port; there's a separate page on how to do this.Digitrax PR2, the Digitrax PR3, or the Digitrax PR4 to program and test decoders.
+The Uhlenbrock Intellibox command stations can also be controlled directly through it's serial port or USB connection; there's a separate page on how to do this.Digitrax PR2, the Digitrax PR3, or the Digitrax PR4 to program and test decoders.
 The PR2 is a stand-alone decoder programming unit which does not connect to the rest of the layout, the command station, nor to a LocoNet.
 For more information on using a PR2 with DecoderPro, please see the PR2 setup page.
-The PR3 can be configured in JMRI to operate as either a stand alone programmer, or as an interface to to a LocoNet.
+The PR3 and PR4 devices can be configured in JMRI to operate as either a stand- alone programmer, or as an interface to to a LocoNet.
 There is more information on the PR3 setup page and the PR4 setup page.

 The steps below show how to add a connection to JMRI (DecoderPro, PanelPro, etc.) for a LocoNet-based system.